thatoddmailbox/seafile-browse/README.md

 Requires Go 1.16 or newer.

 You must have the path of your repository.
-It can be either over SSH or local.
+It can either be a local folder or accessed remotely via SFTP.

 To configure, create a `config.toml` in the same directory as `seafile-browse`.